Christian Lee (fighter): ONE Lightweight Champion

-Lee agreed to an open challenge for the title from ONE Lightweight World Champion Shinya Aoki, issued in March 2019 just after Aoki had won the Lightweight title himself.
+Lee agreed to an open challenge for the title from ONE Lightweight World Champion Shinya Aoki, issued in March 2019 just after Aoki had won the lightweight title himself.
 Lee, a featherweight, would be moving up a division in order to challenge for the belt.
 On May 17, 2019, at ONE Championship: Enter The Dragon, Lee survived an armbar submission attempt to upset the Japanese grappling legend in the second-round via TKO finish and win his first mixed martial arts world title.
 His victory also made him the youngest ever male mixed martial arts world champion, as well as the first ever brother-sister pair of world champions in the history of mixed martial arts, with his sister Angela Lee holding the ONE Atomweight Championship.

-On September 26, 2019, ONE Championship Chairman and founder Chatri Sityodtong announced that Lee had accepted an offer to serve as a late-notice replacement for the injured Eddie Alvarez in the ONE Lightweight World Grand Prix Championship Final.
-The match would be against Turkish finalist Saygid Guseyn Arslanaliev at ONE Championship: Century Part I on 13 October 2019, after initial replacement Filipino fighter Edouard Folayang had trouble with visa issues.
-The late insertion into the event would allow Lee to fight on the same card as his sister Angela Lee, who was defending her Atomweight title that night.
+On September 26, 2019, ONE Championship Chairman and founder Chatri Sityodtong announced that Lee had accepted an offer to serve as a late-notice replacement for the injured Eddie Alvarez in the ONE Lightweight World Grand Prix Final.
+The match would be against Turkish finalist Saygid Guseyn Arslanaliev at ONE: Century – Part 1 on 13 October 2019, after initial replacement Filipino fighter Eduard Folayang had trouble with visa issues.
+The late insertion into the event would allow Lee to fight on the same card as his sister Angela Lee, who was defending her atomweight title that night.
 Lee would go on to win by unanimous decision, earning the ONE Lightweight Word Grand Prix Championship.

-Lee defended his ONE Lightweight Championship against Iuri Lapicus at ONE Championship: Inside the Matrix on October 30, 2020.
+In the first title defense, Lee faced Iuri Lapicus at ONE: Inside the Matrix on October 30, 2020.
 After surviving an initial barrage, he won the fight in the first round by TKO via punches on the ground.

-Lee next defended his ONE Lightweight Championship against Timofey Nastyukhin at ONE on TNT 2 on April 14, 2021.
+In the second title defense, Lee faced Timofey Nastyukhin at ONE on TNT 2 on April 14, 2021.
 He won the fight via TKO just over a minute into the first round.

-Lee was scheduled to defend his ONE Lightweight World Championship against Ok Rae Yoon at ONE Championship: Revolution on September 24, 2021.
+In the third title defense, Lee faced Ok Rae-yoon at ONE: Revolution on September 24, 2021.
 Lee lost the fight by a unanimous decision.
 Due to the controversial nature of the decision, it was reviewed by the ONE Competition Committee which ultimately upheld the result.

-Lee rematched Ok Rae Yoon on August 26, 2022 at ONE 160.
+The rematch between Lee and Ok for the ONE Lightweight World Championship took place on August 26, 2022, at ONE 160.
 Lee recaptured the title after dropping Yoon in the second round and finishing him on the ground with knees.
 This win earned him the Performance of the Night award.